Skip to content

 Regular sessions – If both parties agree to the number of sessions recommended, specific goals will be planned and a review date arranged.
 Owing to the nature of Speech and Language Difficulties it can be difficult to predict how many sessions will be required or for how long the child/young person will need to attend.
 In some circumstances the child/young person may need to receive several blocks of intervention with breaks in between to allow for consolidation.

-Yes!
-These tasks will be aimed at meeting the goals/targets outlined by the Speech and Language Therapist and can be incorporated into My Plans/My Plan+ and EHCP reviews.
+Yes — activities, strategies and supports will be tailored to support the individual goals identified by the Speech and Language Therapist and can contribute towards My Plans/My Plan+ and EHCP outcomes.

-Further information regarding these guidelines can be provided on request.
+Further information about professional guidelines and collaborative working can be provided on request.

 Help